lynguyxn/Lab-1/index.md

 ### Ly The Programmer

-As a _software engineer_, I strive to develop for ***social good and empowerment***.
+As a software engineer, I strive to develop for ***social good and empowerment***.
 I am extremely passionate about helping underprivileged communities through the innovation of new software and solutions.

 My current experiences include: